tariqhawis/injectbot/README.md

 **Current Features:**

-* Scan the target only to see if whether it's vulnerable.
+* Scan the target only to see whether it's vulnerable.

 * Get target's database and server information.